Rabee Jaber

-Rabee Jaber (ربيع جابر; born 1972) is a Lebanese novelist and journalist, born in Beirut, Lebanon.
+Rabee Jaber (ربيع جابر; born 1972, Beirut) is a Lebanese novelist and journalist.

 Life

 Jaber studied Physics at the American University of Beirut (AUB).
-He is also editor of Afaaq (in Arabic آفاق meaning Horizons in Arabic), the weekly cultural supplement of Al-Hayat daily pan-Arab international newspaper.
+He is also editor of Afaaq (in Arabic آفاق meaning Horizons in Arabic), the weekly cultural supplement of Al-Hayat, a daily pan-Arab international newspaper.

-Rabee Jaber's books have been translated into French, German and Polish, most notably Rahlat al Gharnati (The Journey of the Granadan) as Die Reise des Granadiners by publisher Hans Shiler, 2005), Byretus, Underground City published by Gallimard in 2008, and Duruz Bilghrad.
+His books have been translated into French, German, Spanish and Polish, most notably: Rahlat al Gharnati (The Journey of the Granadan) as Die Reise des Granadiners by publisher Hans Shiler, 2005), Byretus, Underground City published by Gallimard in 2008, and Duruz Bilghrad.
 Hikayat Hanna Yaqub (The Druze of Belgrade) as Druzowie z Belgradu.
-Historia Hanny Jakuba by Biuro Literackie in 2013, and some of his work is included in the anthology Beirut39, published on the occasion of Beirut as World Book Capital in 2009.
-The anthology contained the works of some Arab authors below 39 years.
+Historia Hanny Jakuba by Biuro Literackie in 2013, and in Spanish as Los drusos de Belgrado by Turner Libros in 2013.

+Some of his work is included in the anthology Beirut39, published on the occasion of Beirut as World Book Capital in 2009.
 In 2010, Jaber was on the shortlist for the International Prize for Arabic Fiction (IPAF) prize also known as the Arabic Booker Prize for his book America, also adapted for the film Amreeka.